Allergy Patch Test Specialist in Coral Gables, FL

 You should not expose the patches to extreme moisture or submerge the patches in water if you bathe.
 It’s important to allow the allergens to maintain contact with your skin for 48 hours to obtain an accurate reading.
 Panels that are removed or damaged will require a complete retest.

 Patch testing procedures are simple and painless.
 To identify specific triggers, your physician will tape several different patches that contain various potential irritants to the skin on the back.
 These chemicals are then left on the skin for up to 48 hours, and it is crucial that they dry during this time.

 It’s important to remember that there are a near-limitless number of patch tests that can be performed.
 Standard tests include 20 or more items.
 A negative test to one patch test does not necessarily mean that you do not have contact dermatitis.
 What this means is that you are not sensitized to any of the reagents tested.
 If all of the patches in the initial test are negative, additional tests may be recommended based on your history.

 Positive patch test results are determined when a reaction of dermatitis appears on the affected area.
 The affected areas will be itchy and might require treatment with a topical steroid.
 Sometimes patch test reactions can persist for several weeks.

 Patch tests take two visits to your doctor.
 The duration of the test is typically 48 hours, to eliminate any chances of a delayed reaction to the allergen.

-During the 48 hours the patches are on your skin, your doctor will most likely advise you to avoid getting any moisture on the patches, this includes showering and doing things that cause heavy sweating.
-After you go back to the doctor, they will remove the patches and conduct a thorough investigation on the areas in question to see if you’ve had a reaction.
+During the 48 hours, the patches are on your skin, your doctor will most likely advise you to avoid getting any moisture on the patches, this includes showering and doing things that cause heavy sweating.
+After you go back to the doctor, they will remove the patches and conduct a thorough investigation of the areas in question to see if you’ve had a reaction.